-We are proud that our students have many opportunities to tour overseas during their course; working alongside musicians from many different countries is highly valued by them.
-Although restrictions around Covid-19 meant that some trips at the beginning of 2020 were postponed and that travel throughout the 2020/21 academic year remains uncertain, many musicians experienced exceptional professional development throughout 2019/20.
-For example, in July 2019 over 75 students took part in the 44th Cantiere Internazionale d'Arte in Montepulciano, Italy, performing orchestral, chamber and vocal concerts with professional soloists, ensembles and conductors.
-Adding to this, the year also brought successful tours of China for our Big Band and Percussion Ensemble, New Year's Eve concerts at Amsterdam's Concertgebouw for three students joining the Netherlands Wind Ensemble, performances in The Hague for 10 brass players working on a staged performance of Karlheinz Stockhausen's aus Licht with Holland Festival, Dutch National Opera, the Royal Conservatoire The Hague and Stockhausen Foundation for Music and a tour of Norway for our Chamber Choir incorporating concerts with the Edvard Grieg Kor and Bergen Philharmonic.
+We are proud that our students have many opportunities to tour overseas during their studies; working alongside musicians from many different countries is highly valued by them.
+Although restrictions around Covid-19 meant that travel throughout 2020/21 wasn't possible, many musicians experience exceptional professional development while at the RNCM.
+Previous trips include orchestral, chamber and vocal concerts with professional soloists, ensembles and conductors at the annual Cantiere Internazionale d'Arte in Montepulciano, Italy; Big Band and Percussion Ensemble tours of China; New Year's Eve concerts at Amsterdam's Concertgebouw with the Netherlands Wind Ensemble, and vocal opportunities with the Edvard Grieg Kor and Bergen Philharmonic.
 Most travel costs are paid by the College, with generous support from our patrons, meaning that students can benefit from worldwide performance and professional experiences without additional financial burden.

-We also provide £1.8m in scholarships, bursaries and prizes each year to assist high performing students and those in need of additional financial support, and we ensure funding for the RNCM Students' Union, enabling them to represent and enhance the needs of our students each year.
+We also provide £1.6m in scholarships, bursaries and prizes each year to assist high performing students and those in need of additional financial support, and we ensure funding for the RNCM Students' Union, enabling them to represent and enhance the needs of our students annually.